 Susan M. Grant-Muller, Mahmoud Abdelrazek, Hannah Budnitz, Caitlin D. Cottrill, Fiona Crawford, Charisma F. Choudhury, Teddy Cunningham, Gillian Harrison, Frances C. Hodgson, Jinhyun Hong, Adam Martin, Oliver O’Brien, Claire Papaix, Panagiotis Tsoleridis.
 2021.
 Technology Enabled Data for Sustainable Transport Policy In: Vickerman, Roger, (ed.)
 International Encyclopedia of Transportation.
 Oxford: Elsevier, pp. 135-141.
 ISBN 9780081026724 doi: 10.1016/B978-0-08-102671-7.10627-X

 In the 2021/22 academic year, I will be assisting with the delivery of Research Methods (CS908).
 I am also a Maths Tutor for The Brilliant Club's National Tutoring Programme.
 The programme seeks to rebuild the confidence of secondary school pupils in key subjects in light of lost schooling due to the pandemic.

 In previous academic years, I have helped with the delivery of Professional Skills (CS133), Engineering Design (ES192), Statics and Structures (ES196), Digitial Cities (IM927), Civil Engineering Design (ES2C2), and Functional Programming (CS141).

 I am currently working from home in London, and will continue to do so for the foreseeable future.
 I am available to meet virtually during normal office hours - email me to arrange a time.
-Ordinarily, my office was 4.20, in the Mathematical Sciences Building.
+I occasionally visit the University's campus and I can be found in 4.20, in the Mathematical Sciences Building.